ZeroQI/Absolute-Series-Scanner/README.md

 - Episode title (not filled by plex default series scanner, until the metadata agent refreshes it)
 - Episode year

-The files choosen by the scanner will be showing in Plex.
-The Plex metadata agent will find metadata for files showing.
+The files choosen by the scanner will be showing in Plex, if not showing in Plex it is a scanner issue The Plex metadata agent will find metadata for files showing in Plex.
+Missing posters or metadata is an Agent issue

-###Which Metadata/Title source to select?
-- Anime:     AniDB.net, Hama use an offline title database from them ("main title" is the best, or romaji "x-jat".
-"En" titles have hoorrors like "bombshells from the sky" for "Asobi ni Iku yo!" serie).
-AniDB use small posters, no background.
-Hama use ScudLee's xml mapping files to crosss reference the anidb id to the tvdb series
-- TV Series: TheTVDB.com or TVrage or TheMovieDB (yep support series now), no db site will store (DVD) boxset specific files (nor sport or porn for tvdb).
-TVDB has high resolution posters, background images, screenshots, and episodes summaries, all lacking from AniBD.net, but they do not carry porn series so no metadata for this type.
-- Movies:    TheMovieDB.org, naming convention: "Movie Title (Year).ext" </LI>

 Grouping folder
 - If you use "Grouping folder / Show Name / Season 1 / Show Name e01.ext" convention from the root, it will now be skipped.